fbpx

 Conservation Director

-Erik is the Conservation Director for Great Peninsula Conservancy, overseeing land transactions to protect wildlife habitat, forest, farmlands, and the rural character of the peninsula.
+Erik (he/him) is the Conservation Director for Great Peninsula Conservancy, overseeing land transactions to protect wildlife habitat, forest, farmlands, and the rural character of the peninsula.
 He has spent two decades working on conservation, restoration, and wildlife biology projects in the Pacific Northwest, mostly in Western Washington, but with formative stints in Oregon and British Columbia.
 He also spent four years in Nepal as a Peace Corps Volunteer.

 Katherine Tacke

-Development & Communications Manager
+Development Manager

-Katherine was excited to join Great Peninsula Conservancy in the summer of 2018 and pair her interest in writing with her love for the outdoors.
+Katherine (she/her) was excited to join Great Peninsula Conservancy in the summer of 2018 and pair her interest in writing with her love for the outdoors.
 She grew up across the water next to an undeveloped greenbelt and spent her childhood exploring, counting birds, searching for frogs, and watching the rain against a backdrop of evergreens.
 Katherine received a degree in English from the University of Washington and worked in bookselling and publishing in Seattle for several years.
 Now she loves exploring the peninsula with her family and connecting community members to GPC’s conservation mission.

 Dylan Tenney

-Finance & Operations Manager
+Finance Manager

 Claire Voris